2013 - THE TIME IS RIPE FOR GROWTH

 David Taeuber - General Manager

-Territory Fire Service & Training is a wholly-owned Australian company providing a comprehensive range of fire products and services with offices in Darwin.
+Territory Fire Service & Training is a wholly-owned Australian company providing a comprehensive range of fire products, services and training.
+We're based in Darwin and have particular expertise in the facilities management, marine, defence and mining industries, as well as remote servicing.